 Assuming you want to be able to read, write, speak, and listen, you best plan to spend a lot of time doing them!

 The sooner you can get to these activities, the better.

 Although rote learning is very fast, it doesn't achieve the 'deep understanding' that comes with some forms of associative learning methods, especially if your only learning activity is learning new words atomically:

 But remember, your real goal isn’t just to learn words.
-Your real goal is to actually use the characters you are learning.
+Your real goal is to actually use the Chinese characters you are learning.
 For example, by reading.

 Let’s add ‘reading’ onto both methods:

 Why does rote + reading get the same high quality score that associative does?
 Because reading helps solidify your familiarity with the words.